An Athlete on Another Team Looks Underweight–What Should I Do? Dr. Paula Quatromoni Q&A

 If you don’t know this coach at all, then I do think reaching out directly to the school’s athletic trainer is appropriate, applying all the same guidelines noted above.

-Paula Quatromoni is a senior consultant for Walden Behavioral Care, a registered dietitian, and one of the leading experts for eating disorders in athletes.
-She has published several papers on both clinical experiences and qualitative research on recovery experiences of athletes.
-Dr. Quatromoni is the Department Chair of Health Sciences and a tenured associate professor of Nutrition and Epidemiology at Boston University where she maintains an active, funded research program.
-In 2004, she pioneered the sports nutrition consult service for student-athletes at Boston University.
-Dr. Quatromoni was named a 2016 Outstanding Dietetics Educator from the Nutrition and Dietetic Educators and Preceptors (NDEP) Council.
-She earned her B.S. and M.S. degrees in Nutrition from the University of Maine at Orono and her Doctorate in Epidemiology from the Boston University School of Public Health.
+Paula Quatromoni, DSc, MS, RD is a registered dietitian, academic researcher, and one of the country’s leading experts in the prevention and treatment of eating disorders in athletes.
+Dr. Quatromoni is a tenured associate professor of Nutrition and Epidemiology, and Chair of the Department of Health Sciences at Boston University where she maintains an active program of research.
+She publishes widely on topics including clinical treatment outcomes and the lived experiences of athletes and others with and recovering from eating disorders.
+In 2004, she pioneered the sports nutrition consult service for student-athletes at Boston University, and in 2016, she led the creation of the GOALS Program, an athlete-specific intensive outpatient eating disorders treatment program at Walden Behavioral Care where she serves as a Senior Consultant.
+Dr. Quatromoni is an award-winning educator.
+She earned her B.S. and M.S. degrees in Nutrition from the University of Maine at Orono, and her Doctorate in Epidemiology from the Boston University School of Public Health.